 Don’t forget lighting when you want to redecorate your living room on the cheap.
 Switch out your current lampshade for a different one and change the tone of your living space.
-IKEA sells affordable lampshades separate from the lamp bases.
+IKEA sells affordable lampshades separately from the lamp bases.
 Or find cheap lamps at yard sales and Goodwill, reuse the shade, and discard or give away the base.
 You might even be able to switch shades between lamps in different rooms of your house for a free way to change things up.

 Another cheap decorating trick is to change the bulbs in your lamps – they come in colors now!
 And different bulbs can give off warmer or cooler light.
 You might find you like the new light better.

 Do you have framed artwork sitting on the floor in your spare room or unframed prints collecting dust in your basement?
 Now might be a good time to show them the light of day, as a cheap redecorating idea for your living room.
 Or, the art in the guest room might actually look better in your living room.
 If you don’t have art on hand, you can find inexpensive prints or other wall art at discount stores.
 Or repaint used frames and make a wall of family or travel photos, or even frame pretty fabrics you pick up on the cheap.
 You might be surprised how rotating your art collection makes you see a room differently.

 Accent pillows, vases, picture frames and vases can all be found at budget prices or for free.
 These accessories can pull together the decorating theme you envision for your living room, without you needing to go furniture shopping.